 - Initiating studies of cortical contributions to balance during reaching.
 Using the Transcranial Magnetic Stimulator, we'll be starting pilot experiments to identify areas of the motor cortex that evoke responses in the arms and legs during human reaching movements.
 Collaborators on this are: Darryl McAndrew (NCML, GSM), Rodney Croft (Psychology), Stephen Palmisano (Psychology).

-- Associate Professor Paul Stapley (Laboratory Head), School of Medicine
+- Associate Professor Paul Stapley (Laboratory Head), School of Medical, Indigenous and Health Sciences

-- Dr Darryl McAndrew, School of Medicine (GM)
+- Dr Darryl McAndrew, Graduate School of Medicine (GSM)

 - Associate Professor Stephen Palmisano (School of Psychology, UOW)

 - Dr Juno Kim (Optometry and Vision Science, UNSW)